fsmosca/laban/README.md

 It should be noted that the engine that handles the `hand` must support the searchmoves UCI command.

 ### Engines that support searchmoves uci commands
-These are the engines that can be used as the `hand` member of the team.
+These are the engines that can be used as the `hand` member of the team, there can be others.

 * [Berserk](https://github.com/jhonnold/berserk/releases)
 * [Cdrill](https://sites.google.com/view/cdrill/download)